 You are expected to practice academic honesty in every aspect of this course and all other courses.
-Make sure you are familiar with the University Administrative Guidelines on Academic Integrity, which can be found on the Academic Integrity, the University disciplinary procedures.
+Make sure you are familiar with the University Administrative Guidelines on Academic Integrity, which can be found on the Academic Integrity webpage.
+Students who engage in academic misconduct are subject to university disciplinary procedures.
 As listed in the University Administrative Guidelines on Academic Integrity, the University Online Catalog, and the Student Code of Conduct, the following are examples of prohibited conduct.
 This list is not designed to be all-inclusive or exhaustive.
 In addition to academic sanctions, any student found to have committed academic misconduct that is also a violation of criminal law may also be subject to disciplinary review and action by the Office of Student Conduct (as outlined in the Student Code of Conduct).